ruchikakasar/ruchikakasar/README.md

-Hi there, I'm Geet Jain 👋
+Hi there, I'm Ruchika Kasar 👋
 🔭 I’m currently working as a Data Analyst at AiVantage Inc.

 🌱 Proficient in: 🔹Power BI 🔹SQL 🔹Python 🔹Machine Learning 🔹ETL